The Practical Pig: Plot

 Back at the wolves' hideout, the Three Little Wolves are about to bake Fifer and Fiddler into the oven as the two pigs tell them they'll be sorry when their father comes home.
-One of the wolf cubs uses pepper but the lid accidentally comes off and this causes the two pigs to sneeze so strong, the pie dough is duffed off and into the wolves splatting them against the wall like glue.
+One of the wolf cubs uses pepper but the lid accidentally comes off and this causes the two pigs to sneeze so strong, the pie crust is duffed off and into the wolves splatting and trapping them against a wall.
 With the wolf cubs trapped, Fiddler and Fifer escape and rush back to Practical's house.

 The lie detector punishes the Wolf harder and harder until he finally tells the truth, saying "They're in the old... the old mill".
 He is then shot out of the house with a firecracker and seemingly explodes in the sky.
 Practical prepares to go save his brothers when Fiddler and Fifer burst in.
-When Practical scolds them for defying his orders, they tell him that they didn't go swimming, at which point the lie detector springs into action and gives them a spanking.
-When Practical tells his brothers "Remember, this hurts me worse than it does you!", the lie detector ends up interpreting what he just said as a lie and gives him a spanking as well, much to his dismay.
+When Practical scolds them for defying his warning, they tell him that they didn't go swimming, at which point the lie detector springs into action, flipping them over, dropping their shorts, and gives them a spanking.
+When Practical tells his brothers "Remember, this hurts me worse than it does you!", the lie detector ends up interpreting what he just said as a lie and gives him a spanking as well, much to his chagrin at iris out.